Sanofi walks back after saying US would get vaccine first

-PARIS (AP) — French pharmaceutical group Sanofi ensured Thursday that it would make its COVID-19 vaccine, when ready, available in all countries, hours after the the company’s CEO said the United States will get first access.
+PARIS (AP) — French pharmaceutical group Sanofi ensured Thursday that it would make its COVID-19 vaccine, when ready, available in all countries, hours after the company’s CEO said the United States will get first access.

 Sanofi CEO Paul Hudson’s comments prompted angry reaction from the French government.